Jugacu/express-api-server-starter/README.md

 # Start developing and serve your app:
 npm run dev

-# Build your app without minification and start it:
+# Build your app and start it:
 npm run prod

 # Build your app: